 2.1.
-Studies in early vision: texture, texton, and primal sketch the same statistics are perceptually equivalent.
-In today's terminology, a texture is a set of images that share the same feature statistics $\mathbf{H}(I)=\mathbf{h}$ .
-This is the implicit manifold that we defined in Eq.
-(2) and named the Julesz ensemble (Zhu et al., 2000).
-Julesz's texture quest was not very fruitful, since there was very limited knowledge about the neural functions (such as Gabor filters) in selecting the features and statistics $\mathbf{h}$ .
-Given some statistical constraints $\mathbf{h}$ , one needs to generate arbitrary (unbiased) images that share the same $\mathbf{h}$ .
-In statistics, this is to draw fair sample from the manifold $\Omega^{\mathrm{im}}$ , so one needs to establish Markov random fields for various $\mathbf{h}$ and use Markov chain Monte Carlo methods for sampling from the models.
+Studies in early vision: texture, texton, and primal sketch

+In the 1960s, a well-known psychophysicist Julesz (1928-2003) asked a fundamental question about texture perception: what are the essential feature statistics so that two texture images sharing the same statistics are perceptually equivalent.
+In today's terminology, a texture is a set of images that share the same feature statistics $\mathbf{H}(\mathbf{I}) = \mathbf{h}$.
+This is the implicit manifold that we defined in Equation (2) and named the Julesz ensemble(Zhu et al., 2000).
+Julesz's texture quest was not very fruitful, since there was very limited knowledge about the neural functions (such as Gabor filters) in selecting the features and statistics \mathbf{h} .
+Given some statistical constraints \mathbf{h} , one needs to generate arbitrary (unbiased) images that share the same \mathbf{h} .
+In statistics, this is to draw fair sample from the manifold Ω^{im} , so one needs to establish Markov random fields for various \mathbf{h} and use Markov chain Monte Carlo methods for sampling from the models.
 Such mathematical tools are necessary for studying the implicit manifolds, but they were simply not available at that time.